This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Method:

-endpoint.
-The base URL depends on the environment:Staging:
+/v2/ipaasendpoint.
+The URL depends on the environment:FROM iPaaS.com

 Production: